 The weather in Iceland in July

-The light reached the max in June but don’t worry you will have plenty of light in July the shortest day contains about 18 hours of light.
-But in July the light will decrease rapidly.
-In July we are seeing the highest numbers in heat in Iceland.
-The average high temp is around 14°c or 57 in Fahrenheit.
+July is the month you can expect Iceland’s highest temperatures.
+The average high temperature is around 14°C or 57 in Fahrenheit.
 This isn’t exactly beach weather but very welcome for Icelanders and people who have been here through the winter.
-Keep in mind though this is just on average and Icelandic weather does play around going up and down a lot.
+Keep in mind though this is just an average and Icelandic weather does play around going up and down a lot.

 About 18 hours of daylight

 The average temperature is between 8.3 °c (about 47 Fahrenheit) and 13.3 °c (about 56 Fahrenheit)

 Here you might have a little more use for your raincoat and since it’s starting to get dark at night, pack a warmer overcoat for the evenings and night time.
 This is usually the last month that we see some serious sun so don’t forget to bring light clothing, sunscreen, and sunglasses just in case the weather gods are in a good mood.